dad2cl3/RPiDeviceInfo/README.md

 4. V3 - Disk Usage
 5. V4 - Last Reading
 6. V5 - IP Address
+7. V7 - Gateway IP Address
+8. V8 - CPU Throttle Status
+9. V9 - Remote Command Terminal
-7. V10 - Uptime
+9. V10 - Uptime
+10. V11 - Styled Button (Clear remote terminal)
+11. V15 - Styled Button (Clear CPU throttle status)
-8. Device Selector
+12. Device Selector
+13. Notifications

 #### Blynk Device Selector
 The Blynk application supports many Raspberry Pi devices in a single application.
 The Device Selector handles all of the devices by assigning a unique key to each device used in the application.
 As a result, the Node-RED flow will require a unique Blynk connection for each device to be viewed in the Blynk application.
 The gauges and value displays will change as the device is changed in the Device Selector.